rgroves/voidcast/README.md

 ## 2025-01-17 - Initial Minimal Requirements

 - [x] I should be the only one able to create a journal entry.
-- [x] I should be able to quickly add a text-only journal entry via a simple web-based UI
+- [x] I should be able to quickly add a text-only journal entry via a simple web-based UI.
-- [x] All journal entries are to be publically visible.
+- [x] All journal entries are to be publicly visible.

+## 2025-01-19 - Requirements Round 2

+- [ ] Implement Post/Redirect/Get pattern to avoid resubmitting form on refresh of post page.
+- [ ] List entries in reverse chronological order.
+- [ ] I should be able to easily navigate back to the void page after creating an entry.
+- [ ] Make main Void Journal page and form look better.

 ---

 # Dev Notes

-## Getting from 0 to deploy
+## 2025-01-17 - Getting from 0 to deploy

 I'm going to add a simple html file and get things configured so that when I commit to the repo it also deploys my code up to the web server.
 To meet this goal, I do need to figure out where I'm hosting this and how I deploy... all while keeping it simple.